Richard Huck-Saunders: Early life

-He was born in Westmoreland in 1720 to parents were named Huck, and educated at the grammar school of Croughland in Cumberland.
-After a five years' apprenticeship with a surgeon at Penrith named Neal, he entered as a student at St Thomas's Hospital, London, where he was a pupil of John Girle.
+He was born in Westmoreland in 1720 to parents were named Huck, and educated at the grammar school of Croughland, Cumberland.
+After a five years' apprenticeship with a surgeon at Penrith named Neal, he entered as a student at St Thomas's Hospital, London.

-In 1745 Huck entered the army, and was appointed surgeon to the 25th Regiment of Foot, the regiment of Hugh Sempill, 12th Lord Sempill.
+In 1745, Huck entered the army, and was appointed surgeon to the 25th Regiment of Foot, the regiment of Hugh Sempill, 12th Lord Sempill.
 He was present at the Battle of Culloden, and served until the Treaty of Aix-la-Chapelle of 1748 ended the War of Austrian Succession.

-Huck returned to Penrith, and in 1749 received the degree of M.D. from Marischal College, Aberdeen.
+Huck returned to Penrith, and, in 1749, received the degree of M.D. from Marischal College, Aberdeen.
 In 1750 he was appointed surgeon to the 33rd Regiment of Foot; he joined it at Minorca, and remained there three years.
-From 1753 to 1755 he was quartered with his regiment at Edinburgh, and attended medical classes at the university.
+From 1753 to 1755, he was quartered with his regiment at Edinburgh, and attended medical classes at the university.